Life of Brian

 Sunday, January 21, 2024

 Last Friday during the day it was doing the usual northwest winter weather thing, i.e. cool and misting.
-That cool was the last time it was above freeing for 5 days.
+That cool was the last time it was above freezing for 5 days.
 Saturday the rain shifted to snow and it kept falling until late Sunday afternoon leaving behind an inch or so on the ground.
 On Monday I made a quick run to the grocery store to get some essentials because now there was freezing rain headed our way.

 The freezing rain came down Monday night through Thursday morning leaving everything coated in a sheath of ice.
 The city came to a standstill.
 Trees came down knocking out power to thousands.
 We were very lucky in that ours never really went out.
 But believe me there were at least ten times from Wednesday evening until Friday morning that it flickered or blipped off momentarily making us hold our breath.
 Our cable stayed on the whole time except for one brief outage on Friday evening.